utiasASRL/constraint_learning/README.md

 ## Reproducing results

-To reproduce the results from our [paper](https://arxiv.org/abs/2308.05783) on automatic tightening of SDPs, run:
+To reproduce the results from our [paper](https://arxiv.org/abs/2308.05783) on automatic tightening of SDPs, you can run:
 ```
 conda activate constraint_learning
 make results_generate